Profile

 Hobby Projects

-BMW E39 Navigation Retrofit Project (2019 - 2020) - The first iteration of retofitting the BMW factory navigation to my BMW e39.
+The first iteration of retrofitting the BMW factory navigation to my BMW e39.
 I built middleware on a Raspberry Pi to get the steering wheel buttons to change the audio track on a Bluetooth-connected telephone.

-Fast Math - At a 24-hour Hackathon in early 2014, I worked with Stephen Just and Jacob Ortt to re-create the elementary school fun of Mad Minutes.
+At a 24-hour Hackathon in early 2014, I worked with Stephen Just and Jacob Ortt to re-create the elementary school fun of Mad Minutes.
 The idea was that you are presented with quickly solveable Calculus problems, and for every problem solved, you get an “award” in the form of an XKCD-style comic.

-Qasper - Qasper was my very first Android app that I wrote in University.
+Qasper was my very first Android app that I wrote in University.
 In a team of six, we built a multi-threaded Question/Answer application similar to Stack Overflow.

-Hand-built Z80 Computer - I bread-boarded a Z80 microcomputer.
+I bread-boarded a Z80 microcomputer.

-Arduino EEPROM Programmer - While building the Z80 microcomputer, I built an EEPROM programmer.
+While building the Z80 microcomputer, I built an EEPROM programmer.

-BMW DIS Interfacing - I worked with the BMW DIS software to interface with my early 90s BMW.
-Using an RS232 to ADS cable, I was able to communicate with the car's engine management unit.
+I worked with the BMW DIS software to interface with my early 90s BMW.
+Using an RS232 to ADS cable, I was able to communicate with the car’s engine management unit.